 - Completed application (available at The Hub's reception desk)

-Two letters of recommendation from NJCU faculty
+After an initial interview, two letters of recommendation from NJCU faculty will be required.

 - One recommendation must be from a professor in the subject to be tutored.
 For example, if you are applying as a math tutor, submit at least one recommendation from a math professor.